portbound/portbound/README.md

 >
 > Currently employed as a full stack .NET engineer

-I strive to create elegant solutions to complex problems—though more often than not, I find myself building mediocre solutions to problems that have already been solved by someone smarter than me.
+I strive to create elegant solutions to complex problems—though more often than not, I find myself building primitive solutions to problems that have already been solved by someone smarter than me.

 ### 🛠️ What I'm Working On
 - 📚 Learning Go